msmannan00/Genesis-Search/README.md

 ## Contribution

-We welcome contributions to improve Genesis Search.
+We welcome contributions to improve Orion Search.
 If you'd like to contribute, please fork the repository and submit a pull request.

 ### Steps to Contribute